 Wiggle Worms Kit Review – Preschool Subscription Box

-The Wiggle Worms Kit is a preschool box focused on a different them each month.
-Included in the box is several crafts that fit within the theme along with at least 2 reusable activities in each box.
+The Wiggle Worms Kit is a preschool subscription box focused on a different theme each month.
+Included in the box are several interactive and reusable projects perfect for little hands.
 Thank you to Wiggle Worms for sending us a sample box to facilitate this review.
-This Wiggle Worms Kit review post contains affiliate links.

 - Eat2Explore Cooking Subscription Box Review